Dinu-Kanda/vibecoding-hustle-projects/README.md

 ---

-## 📜 License
-This project is licensed under the MIT License — free to use, modify, and distribute.

----

 ## 💡 Inspiration
 This project was built as part of my **vibecoding small projects** initiative — creating lightweight tools that solve everyday problems and sharing them with the community.